SanPen/VeraGrid/README.md

 # VeraGrid

 VeraGrid is a top tier power systems planning and simulation software.
-As such, it has all the static analysis studies that you can think of, plus linear and non-linear optimization functions.
+As such, it has all the analysis studies that you can think of, such as linear and non-linear optimization functions, RMS, EMT, short circuit, stochastic, blackout cascading, investments evaluations and many more.
 Some of these functions are well known, while others you may have never heard of as they are a product of cutting-edge research.

 ![VeraGrid_banner.png](pics/VeraGrid_banner.png)[](![Ver(pics/VeraGrid_banner.png))